 The symptoms most often associated with food intolerance are cramping, gas, bloating and diarrhea.
 But, there is a lot about food intolerance that we still don’t know.

 Or, you could be eating food that has a hidden ingredient that causes stomach distress.
 Protein powders are a great example.
-Ladder Proteins were created free of artificial sweeteners or anything that stresses your GI tract.
-But, in other products, it’s possible that lactose or xylitol, a fake sugar that many people struggle to break down, could make your stomach twist.
+Ladder Whey Protein and Plant Protein were created free of artificial sweeteners or anything that stresses your GI tract.
+These artificial sweeteners don't have a caloric value, but they can wreak havoc on your gut.

 That's where fixing the symptoms becomes tricky.
 If you have a food intolerance (note: not food allergies), then removing the food and keeping it out of your diet might do the trick (more on this in a moment).
 But, if you have a bigger picture issue -- like gut inflammation -- removing foods that aren’t necessarily the problem might not be enough.